WatchmeDoc/Speech-Bandwidth-Expansion/README.md

 This work is part of my thesis in the Department of Computer Science, University of Crete, supervised by Professor [Yannis Stylianou](https://www.csd.uoc.gr/CSD/index.jsp?custom=yannis_stylianou&lang=en) and Dr. [George Kafentzis](https://www.csd.uoc.gr/~kafentz/).
 Make sure to also see the results [project report](Artificial_Bandwidth_Expansion.pdf).

-The experiments were carried out and produced by the jupyter notebook in [notebooks](notebooks/spectrograms.ipynb).
+The experiments were carried out and produced by the [main.py](main.py) script.
 You can listen to the system's output speech files in [output_speechfiles](output_speechfiles).